 We’ve had a tremendous response to the new features in HEC-RAS 5.0 in the courses we’ve held across Australia and New Zealand over the last year or two.
 Course attendees are consistently impressed with the user friendly functionality and how quickly they are able to create and animate a model from scratch; that said, however, certain glitches and limitations are repeatedly mentioned as potential improvements for future releases.

-The RAS Solution Forum has existing threads for HEC-RAS bugs and suggestions, so there’s no need to post a comprehensive list of proposed fixes here, but I thought I’d mention some of the items that come up during our HEC-RAS courses most frequently.
+The RAS Solution Forum has existing threads for HEC-RAS bugs and suggestions, so there’s no need to post a comprehensive list of proposed fixes here, but I thought I’d list some of the items that come up most frequently during our HEC-RAS courses.
 Sure, I’m just one user, but these are ranked by level of supplication or frustration based on input from hundreds of course attendees, so this particular list comes quite a bit of group consensus weight behind it!

-The idea behind this list is to provide workarounds or updates wherever possible rather than just serving as a complaint board.
-If you have figured out a way around one of the listed issues, please let me know how you’ve managed, and I’ll update the post.
+The idea behind this list is to provide workarounds or updates on fixes for course attendees wherever possible rather than serving as a complaint board; so if you have figured out a way around one of the listed issues, please let me know how you’ve managed, and I’ll update this post.

 HEC-RAS Glitches and Fixes